-Michelle Cruz (she/her) gained her M.B.A. from LSU-Shreveport and her Bachelor of Arts in Marketing from Providence College, along with two certificates from Harvard Business School’s HBS program and Stanford University’s Non-Profit Management Institute.
+Dr. Michelle Cruz (she/her) joined Trinity Rep in 2019.
+She holds a PhD from the HBCU (historically Black college or university) Virginia University of Lynchburg, an MBA from Louisiana State University -Shreveport, and a Bachelor of Arts in Marketing from Providence College, along with two certificates from Harvard Business School’s HBS program and Stanford University’s Non-Profit Management Institute.
+Michelle received a Hassenfeld Family Foundation Rhode Island Public Service Fellowship at The John F. Kennedy School of Government at Harvard University.

 Cruz worked at Farm Fresh Rhode Island, where she not only helped move over $2.5 million worth of local food through the Rhode Island economy but also managed the largest Wintertime Farmer’s Market in New England.
 She’s worked the makers of the film “Some Kind of Funny Porto Rican” by Dr. Claire Andrade-Watkins and continues to honor the Cape Verdean Settlers of Fox Point at Spia Media, assisting with Proclamations to Cape Verdean elders, for example, with Councilman John Gonsalves.
 Cruz is working on being fully quadrilingual in English, Cape Verdean Creole, Portuguese, and Spanish.
 She was the emcee and co-curator for the Downtown Providence Parks Conservancy’s Burnside Music Series and has volunteered for such organizations as Girls ROCK!
 RI and The Food Advisory Committee for Rhode Island Congressman Jim Langevin.
 She is on USDA’s Minority Farmers Advisory Committee under the current Biden Administration.
 She has served on numerous boards, as well as with organizations such as the Mayor’s Commission on Arts and Culture in Pawtucket and the Pawtucket Citizens Development Corporation.
 Cruz was nominated for the 2008 Americans for the Arts Emerging Leader Award and was named a Providence Business News “Women To Watch.”
 She won the Rhode Island Foundation’s Emerging Leadership scholarship for three consecutive years and was a Rhode Island Foundation fellow.